8.0 Dress Code

 Students in grades 9-12 will NOT be required to wear uniforms.
 They will, however, maintain a strict dress-code and any violations will result in the same consequences as the remaining students.

-Students may also choose to wear an NLCA Spirit Wear shirt daily.
+· Students may also choose to wear an NLCA Spirit Wear shirt daily.
 The “Spirit Wear” shirts must be NLCA shirts purchased from NLCA only.
+Students may also choose to wear a red, navy or white plain t-shirt in place of uniform shirt.

-Shirts must be long enough to cover entire torso when arms are fully raised.
+· Shirts must be long enough to cover entire torso when arms are fully raised.
+No oversized hoodies should be worn alone as a dress, tunic top etc.

-Tightly fitting pants will not be permitted.
+· Tightly fitting pants will not be permitted.
 No leggings, jeggings, skinny jeans, yoga pants, and/or any solid, lace or “fish-net” type pants will be allowed.
 Pants and jeans must be free from holes and frays.
-Shorts and skirts must be no more than three inches above the knee and/or bermuda length.
+Shorts and skirts must be to the knee and/or bermuda length.